 Savings at project completion must be returned proportionally except when an agency has, subsequent to project programming, committed additional funds to the project to fund a cost increase.
 In such instances, savings at project completion may be returned to other fund types first, until the proportions match those at programming.
-Any additional savings must be returned proportionally and made available for programming in subsequent programming cycles.
+Any additional savings must be returned proportionally, through a Commission action, and made available for programming in subsequent programming cycles.

-26. Project Reporting
+25. Project Reporting